leo-hoet/cloud-foundation-fabric/fast/stages/0-org-setup/README.md

 #### Okta

-Okta is a special case, since it's an identity provider but does not have the ability to manage repositories.

-To use Okta as a workload identity provider, define it as in the following example:
+Okta is a special case.
+Unlike providers such as GitHub or GitLab, it's an identity provider that doesn't manage repositories.
+To use Okta as a Workload Identity provider, configure it in your `data/cicd.yaml` file as shown in the following example:

 ```yaml
 workload_identity_federation: